|

 talking about, is that right?

-TV: Yes, I believe in some
+TV: Yes, I believe in some basic

-JB: It is a convenience,
+JB: It is a convenience, and as

-Myoplex in your trunk just in case, right?
+in your trunk just in case, right?

 TV: Yes, absolutely.

-JB: I think thats a
+JB: I think that’s a very

-is your concept towards the amount of cardio you do and the fact that
+towards the amount of cardio you do and the fact that certain areas of the body

-certain areas of the body that certain people tend to look at as fat-resistant,
+that certain people tend to look at as fat-resistant, or “I cant lose it

-this layer of fat on me, you say thats nonsense and that you can
+me,” you say that’s nonsense and that you can get it off, it just

-get it off, it just takes a lot more work.
-Can you elaborate a little bit more
+takes a lot more work.
+Can you elaborate a little bit more on that?

 TV: Sure.
-A lot of people
+A lot of people are

 pro-high-volume cardio person, I just believe in doing as much cardio as it